loldebyte/elasticsearch_engineer_prep/elasticsearch_engineer_prep.md

 # General Tips

 All code snippets are taken from Kibana's `Dev Tools` console, unless stated otherwise.

 Try to come up with a solution before opening any "spoilers" in this document !
 This also applies to the code snippets provided for testing !

 ## Recommended reads

 This [webinar](https://www.youtube.com/watch?v=9UpB-s_ZfNE) for details about the exam environment and a few exercices.

 [This article](https://www.linkedin.com/pulse/elastic-certified-engineer-exam-my-experience-how-i-surbhi-mahajan) for its concrete experience and recommendations.

 The official [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.15/elasticsearch-intro.html).
-Familiarity with the documentation is crucial.
+Accustomation with the documentation is crucial.

 # Credits

 Sincere thanks to Guido Lena Cota for
 [his excellent article](https://medium.com/kreuzwerker-gmbh/exercises-for-the-elastic-certified-engineer-exam-store-data-into-elasticsearch-cbce230bcc6)
 whose exercises are included almost as-is, and was a major inspiration for the present document.